sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-entities/monitor-external-resources.md

 {{< /code >}}

 This example uses the `-r` (rename) flag to specify a shorter name for the dynamic runtime asset: `http-checks`.

-You can also download the dynamic runtime asset definition from [Bonsai][16] and register the asset with `sensuctl create --file filename.yml` or `sensuctl create --file filename.json`.

 Use sensuctl to confirm that the dynamic runtime asset is ready to use: